lorikrell/gamerchic/docs/boss.md

 This guide will create 2 villain battles using the options and examples to give you ideas for your epic fights.
 We will create battle elements, the environment, develop the flow, and end the battle.

 :::sonceri Symbols and D20
 For ease of understanding, Warcraft raid symbols are used and the [Warcraft Conquest](https://docs.google.com/document/d/1nlRtaicINUoWWn35ny1MoXp1-zMDL1YMTIW69sHd0v0/edit) and [Expanded Expertise](https://docs.google.com/document/d/1SPOAiBTRjKQKwgwTdK8vjfSWJ7jzHvZAC_pL-FyDim4/edit) system for D20 rules created by the [Warcraft Conquest](/Conquest) community.
-This guide also includes [Opt-In Hard Mode](https://docs.google.com/document/d/13HN_sAkSXgIAYJayb3sNRWDko6pB9usLXKxc-qYaM7o) options created by the [Coalition of the Horde](/Coalition).
+This guide also includes [Opt-In Hard Mode](https://docs.google.com/document/d/13HN_sAkSXgIAYJayb3sNRWDko6pB9usLXKxc-qYaM7o) options.
 Any system can be used in place of these or simply open roleplay.
 These examples just help highlight different methods for running the battles with DCs.
 :::

 <div class="info-rows">